 People come out for protests so often that some have turned to signs that can stand true at any protest.
 Others spend some extra money on poster paper and markers and have something specific to every issue.
 These are photos specifically from a protest that was organized right after his executive order that suspended entry of all refugees -- those who want to resettle in the United States -- for 120 days and barred refugees from Syria indefinitely.
 The ban also prohibited nearly all citizens from Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen from entering the United States for 90 days.

 This was ultimately deemed unconstitutional in court, as was his second attempt at the travel ban a little while later.

-It seems a very common rhetorical tactic in the creation of protest signs is to have it respond to a well known statement or arguemnt of the opposing side.
-There was no intention for this exhibit to feature these types of protest signs specifically, but that is what has happened.
-Perhaps this just reenforces something about the genre altogether- protests are in response to something.
+A very common rhetorical tactic in the creation of protest signs is to have it respond to a well-known statement or argument of the opposing side.
+While there was no initial intention for this exhibit to feature these types of protest signs specifically, but that is what has happened.
+Perhaps this just reinforces something about the genre of protests and protests signs altogether- protests are in response to a perceived social injustice.

 Emojis have become a popular way of incorporating emotions into text conversations by adding emphasis to the text or being used in replace of the text altogether.
 This digital form of communication began with symbols such as " :)" ":/" ":-(" and has now evolved into the icons that we know and love today.